 Two-Part Invention (Tondo for BRDG), 2022, silverpoint on casein-prepared birch plywood support, 12 x 12 inches diameter

-My next show will be a four-person works on paper show at 931 Gallery on Santa Fe Drive in Denver.
-Entitled, Point Line and Plane, and organized by Jude Barton, the show includes Jude, me, Tim McKay, and John Kjos.
+My next show will be as a participant in a four-person works on paper show at 931 Gallery on Santa Fe Drive in Denver entitled, Point Line Plane.
+Organized by Jude Barton, the show includes Jude, me, Tim McKay, and John Kjos.
 Running September 16 through October 16, 2022, there will be an opening reception on September 16 from 5-9 p.m.

 Three-Part Invention No. 3 (Sliced Sphere), 2022, silverpoint and palladiumpoint with white gouache on prepared paper, 12 5/8 x 15 inches

 My recent show at Pirate Contemporary featured fourteen drawings I created drawing from mounts at the University of Colorado Zoological Collections during 2021.
 One of my greatest pleasures is to sit in front of a complex subject and work for hours to produce a lively, unique drawing with a perfect, jewel-like finish in silverpoint.
 I don't consider myself either a naturalist or an illustrator; both disciplines are serious endeavors for trained specialists.
 Rather, I like to work in the spirit of an artist faced with a beautiful subject which demands close inspection and sensitivity to produce a work of art that does justice to the once-living specimen in front of me.

 Northern Flicker, 2021, silverpoint on prepared paper, 7 1/4 x 7 3/4 inches